kim2haerin/text-base-game/proposal.md

 # Nice to have

-- musics ans sound effect
+- musics and sound effect
 - have money